-- the blood (righteous sacrifice of Jesus/proof of God's humanity).
+- the blood ( being the righteous sacrifice of Jesus and proof of God's humanity).

-Now I will briefly elaborate on how this verse got contaminated.
-It is fairly (albeit grudgingly) admitted by Trinitarin scholars that a man named Desiderius Erasmus (a Catholic sixteenth-century Dutch scholar) directly translated the New Testament from the original Greek texts, as opposed to the Latin texts of the Vulgate.
-This story entails what happened as a result.
-Uh oh --right?
-Can you imagine the liquid hot panic that erupted from the bowels of the Vatican clergy?
-Erasmus' last two translation of 1 John 5:7-8 didn't contain their implied idolatrous Trinitarian teaching?
+Now I will briefly elaborate on how these verses got contaminated.
+It is fairly (albeit grudgingly) admitted by Trinitarin scholars that a man named Erasmus (a sixteenth-century Dutch Catholic priest and scholar) directly translated the New Testament from the original Greek texts, into Latin to update the Vulgate, but didn't include the Trinity formula in his translation.
+Can you imagine the liquid hot panic that erupted from the bowels of the Vatican clergy when Erasmus' translation of 1 John 5:7-8 didn't contain their implied idolatrous Trinitarian teaching?
 To be honest, from other posts that I've read, even Jerome's Vulgate didn't contain the Trinity formula, it was added much later.
 The last thing they needed was a reputable scholar publishing the word of God from the original language of the New Testament without their false teaching, thus making waves in their holy See.
 What to do, what to do?
 Well, instead of killing him, or putting him on trial for heresy (which was their usual M.O.), they opted for the more subtle art of trickery instead, like their father the Devil would do.